 You should hear from EECB a few weeks after you submitted your application.

 What are the requirements once I am in the program?

-To remain an EECB student in good standing you should attend the weekly "EvoLunches".
-For completion of the EECB program you will also need to pass one graduate course each (i.e. at least two credits each in courses numbered 600 and above) in the areas of Ecology; Evolution and Conservation Biology.
-Most of these courses are listed on this site. - In special cases other courses can be substituted for those listed on the web page, but you must get the substitution approved by the graduate education committee.
+To remain an EECB student in good standing you should attend the weekly EvoLuncheon.
+For completion of the EECB program you will also need to pass one graduate course each (i.e. at least two credits each in courses numbered 600 and above) in the areas of Ecology, Evolution and Conservation Biology.
+Most of these courses are listed on the Information for Students page on the EECB website.
+In special cases other courses can be substituted for those listed on the web page, but you must get the substitution approved by the graduate education committee.